EvgenyNazarovs/Spending_tracker/README.md

 # Running the Tests

 Run ruby db/seeds.rb in your terminal.
-It will populate the database with some test data and open up the pry environment in the terminal which can be used to test any methods.
+It will populate the database with some test data and open up the pry environment in the terminal, which can be used to test methods from any class.

 # Built With

-Sinatra - The web framework used
+Sinatra - The web framework used;
 Ruby

 # Author